mradionov/tleaf/README.md

 Command line [npm](https://www.npmjs.com/) utility tool built on [Node.js](https://nodejs.org/) to generate [AngularJS](https://angularjs.org/) unit tests based on existing code or create them from scratch.

+## How does it work?

+It takes your AngularJS source file and parses it with the help of [esprima](http://esprima.org/) - standard-compliant ECMAScript parser, which results into a code syntax tree.
+Then it analyzes the tree, looks for AngularJS units and extracts infromation about them.
+It may ask you some questions to get more information.
+Everything results to a test file, generated based on pre-defined templates, containing the collected information.

+*Note: source code can be very different and complex from project to project (and from person to person), so it's really difficult to cover all cases and styles of writing AngularJS applications to be able to extract required information.
+If your AngularJs source code is not getting parsed as expected, feel free to create an issue with an example of the source code causing the problem.*

 ## Installation

 Install module globally: